 Animals

-Dreaming About a Rabbit in Garden: Meaning, Psychology & Symbolism
+Dreaming About a Rabbit in a Garden: Meaning, Psychology & Symbolism

-Dreaming of a rabbit in a garden often reflects themes of fertility, growth, and emotional connection.
+Dreaming of a rabbit in a garden often reflects themes of growth, curiosity, and hidden anxieties.

 Written by: DreamMeaning Editorial Team